 Common Problems to Look for When Inspecting Wire Rope Slings

 The goal of sling inspections is safety for employees, materials, and a company’s name.
 The purpose of these reviews is to fully evaluate the health and strength of a sling to see if it should still be used.
 Even with proper use, wire rope slings will suffer from wear-and-tear.
 Daily visual inspections are vital to notice severe deterioration and damages of weakened slings.
-Make sure that sling inspections are only ever conducted by individuals that have intimate familiarity of these slings and all OSHA and ASME regulations related to wire rope slings.
+Make sure that sling inspections are only ever conducted by individuals that have intimate familiarity of these slings and all OSHA and ASME regulations related to wire rope slings and vrope.

 Many common problems occur with these ropes, and for many of the issues, service should be stopped at once.
 If you witness any of the below issues, you should not start service until the problem is rectified.